What I've been eating: Winter 19

 Libby’s Bread & Wine: One of my favourite Stockport eateries.
 I’ve never had a bad evening meal here and with it’s Italian tapas style menu, it reminds me of Polpo which I loved when I lived in London.
 Every risotto they ever have on the menu is incredible so if you visit, definitely try the risotto!

-Anyway, until next month… I’ve begun to think about my allotment for this year and what I’d like to grow so I’ll share more of that then, as I start getting my seeds ready to plant at home.
+Anyway, until next season… I’ve begun to think about my allotment for this year and what I’d like to grow so I’ll share more of that then, as I start getting my seeds ready to plant at home.

 You can always see more of what I cook and eat over on Instagram.